hapify/hapify/docs/templating/javascript/code-samples.md

     }
     ```

-## Output models details as JSON
+## Output model description as JSON

-This template will output a JSON listing fields and resolving dependencies between models.
+This template will output a JSON that lists fields and resolves dependencies between models.

 === "JavaScript"